Motti789/healthcare_provider/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## healthcare_provider
-Flatiron School React-Redux Project - healthcare_provider is built with a React-Redux frontend and a Rails API backend. healthcare_provider is a app which allows the provider to:
+Flatiron School React-Redux Project - healthcare_provider is built with a React-Redux frontend and a Rails API backend. <br>
+healthcare_provider is a app which allows the provider to:

 - Keep track of all of the providers clients.
 - Submit new clients information.